MatteoIorio11/IRS/lab4/report.md

 end
 ```

-When a single robot has to run the probability operation it needs to count the number of neighbours in a specific state, in order to do that I have implemented the method *count_status*, that counts the number of robot in a specific range (*MAX_RANGE*) in a given *status*.
+When a single robot has to run the probability operation it needs to count the number of neighbours in a specific state, in order to do that, the robot uses the method *count_status*, that counts the number of robot in a specific range (*MAX_RANGE*) in a given *status*.
 The MAX_RANGE is a constant set to 30 cm.

 ### Design Probability
 The probability is *driven* by the number of all the other robots in a specific state, in order to do that every time the robot *checks* for the probability it will also *count* the states of all its *neighbours* (in a given range).
 So in this way the robot will be able to rescale its *probability*.
 Both probabilities depends on the number of the other robots in a given state, for example every time the robot tries to *stop*, it will count the number of robots around it that are currently *stopped*, the higher the number and the higher the probability for the robot to stop, the same goes for the *walking* transition.
 For what concernes the *second exercise* the probability is also guided by the *ground color*, if the ground color is black then the robot will try more often to stop.